 Lithium: benefits, dosage, contraindications

-Lithium is a natural trace element found in small quantities in all living organisms, including plants and animals.
-Derived from the erosion of rocks and soil, it accumulates in groundwater.
-As the lightest of the alkali metal elements, lithium is a monovalent cation sharing certain chemical properties with calcium and magnesium.
-Although lithium does not appear to be essential for the survival of animals and plants and no human disease related to lithium deficiency has been identified, nutritional studies on mammals reveal its importance for health.
-This has led to the proposal of classifying it among the essential trace elements.
-The main dietary sources of lithium include cereals and vegetables, although smaller amounts are present in animal products.
-In some geographical regions, drinking water can also make a significant contribution to lithium intake.
-In dietary supplements, lithium is often offered in small doses in different salt forms.
-It is also found as a trace element in some supplements.
-Lithium carbonate and lithium citrate are available by medical prescription.
+Lithium is a natural trace element found in small amounts in all living organisms, including plants and animals.
+Originating from the erosion of rocks and soil, it accumulates in groundwater.
+The lightest of the alkali metal elements, lithium is a monovalent cation that shares certain chemical properties with calcium and magnesium.
+Although lithium does not appear to be essential for the survival of animals and plants, and no human disease linked to lithium deficiency has been identified, nutritional studies in mammals reveal its importance for health.
+This has led to proposals to classify it among essential trace elements.
+The main dietary sources of lithium include cereals and vegetables, although smaller amounts are present in animal-derived products.
+In some geographic regions, drinking water can also make a significant contribution to lithium intake.
+In dietary supplements, lithium is often offered in small doses in the form of various salts.
+It is also found as a trace element in certain supplements.
+Lithium carbonate and lithium citrate are available by prescription.
 In oligotherapy, lithium is recognized for its beneficial effects on the nervous system.
-In psychiatry, it is used as a mood regulator.
+In psychiatry, it is used as a mood stabilizer.

 Other name(s)